Fiserv/banking-hub/docs/response-codes.md

 # Response Codes

-An API request to Integrated Banking server returns a standard HTTP status code along with the EFX status code in the response message.
+Every API request to Integrated Banking server returns a standard HTTP status code along with the EFX status code in the response message.

 ## HTTP Status Codes

-HTTP status codes indicates the result of an API call.
+HTTP status code indicates the result of an API call.

 For every successful or unsuccessful API call, one of the following HTTP Status Code is returned in the response message: